matter-labs/zksync-lite-docs/docs/matterlabs.md

 ### How we work

-We stick to a strongly results-only mindest, implemented through autonomy and ownership.
-To get a deeper peek, check out the Matter Labs'
-[Team Handbook](https://www.notion.so/matterlabs/Matter-Labs-Team-Handbook-43342b471fe14f05b2baf250cb7c7a02) and
+Matter Labs is a place for ambitious people: you get lots of freedom to work on some of the world's most exciting engineering challenges, the only thing that matters is your results.
+To get a deeper peek, check out the Matter Labs' [Team Handbook](https://www.notion.so/matterlabs/Matter-Labs-Team-Handbook-43342b471fe14f05b2baf250cb7c7a02) and [Dev Handbook](https://www.notion.so/matterlabs/Matter-Labs-Dev-Handbook-734f92a38b1d42d3be024886b578ac18).
-[Dev Handbook](https://www.notion.so/matterlabs/Matter-Labs-Dev-Handbook-734f92a38b1d42d3be024886b578ac18).